 What is Markup?
 Including Free Calculators

 Markup is the difference between the cost of a good or service and the sales price.
-If a company marks up their goods or services too high, it will struggle to get sales but mark it too low, and the business will find it difficult to make a profit.
-Understanding the markup of a good or service is therefore essential.
+If a company marks up their goods or services too high, it will struggle to get sales, but if it marks them too low, the business will find it difficult to make a profit.
+Understanding the markup of a good or service is, therefore, essential.

-Markup is expressed as a figure or percentage of the cost.
-It can be calculated by taking the cost of an item and adding it to either your desired markup percentage or markup amount.
+Pricing markup is expressed as a figure or percentage of the cost.
+It can be calculated by adding the cost of an item to either your desired markup percentage or markup amount.

 We will start by looking at the Markup formula and then break it down into more detail.
 A markup calculator is included on this page.